Hmmm… looks like we can help you refine those numbers for better results and profitability!

 This is how a month over month percentage calculator works.

-CMGR works when you are looking at only compounded growth (like a retirement amount) but is not useful when you are looking at linear growth (like your paycheck, which is the same amount each month, irrespective of what you have stocked in the bank).
+CMGR works when looking at only compounded growth (like a retirement amount) but is not useful when looking at linear growth (like your paycheck, which is the same amount each month, irrespective of what you have stocked in the bank).
 CMGR is not a viable or accurate number if your growth curve is linear and won’t help in projecting future growth.

 This is why a month on month growth calculator is a better option to ascertain how much your business is actually expanding.